robwakeman/accounting-courses/README.md

 I decided to use Axios instead as it comes with good cross-browser support by default.

 It's working fine, but ideally I'd like to try and include the code in polyfills.js and concatenate into all.js, however I ran out of time.

+### Connection issues

+I had some local connection issues, so decided to copy the data from the API into a local JSON file while issues persisted.